 How do I add, change, and remove relationships between objectives and key results (OKRs)?

-Objectives can have child objectives in addition to child key results.
-If you are using connected OKRs, the parent or child objective can be on a Planview AgilePlace board or in Planview Portfolios.
-If you are not using connected OKRs, the parent or child objective can be another objective in Planview Portfolios.
+Objectives can have one or more parent objectives and one or more child objectives in addition to child key results.
+If you are using connected OKRs, parent objectives and child objectives can be on a Planview AgilePlace board or in Planview Portfolios.
+If you are not using connected OKRs, parent objectives and child objectives must be in the same product (AgilePlace or Planview Portfolios.

 You can also connect key results to new or existing activities in Planview AgilePlace or existing work items in Planview Portfolios.